mpalenque/vps-for-web/README.md

 - WGS84/ECEF support (a localized pose contains the information in global coordinates if the map itself has been saved with GPS coordinates)
 - Works in both portrait and landscape orientations
 - Supports both Three.js and Babylon.js
-- Uses the device gyroscope for orientation tracking, and continuous localization for translation (position) tracking to emulate SLAM
+- Uses the device IMU for orientation tracking, and continuous localization for translation (position) tracking to emulate SLAM
 - Supports either one-shot or continuous localization
 - Supports both on-device and on-server localization (through the Immersal REST API)